 If you have a decent budget an HTML template may be the best bet for you.
 You will have to find an HTML template that has the layout you want and connect a WordPress CMS to it.
 After that is complete, you can customize it to your liking, populate it with content, and it will have a shelf life of about five years.

 If you have a good budget and you want to have a website that is completely customized to act as the perfect new and existing salesperson for your business, a Custom Website Design is the right fit for you.
-The possibilities are endless and it will perfectly match the look and feel of your business all while having functionality that steers your customers through a user experience that seems second nature to your end users.
+The possibilities are endless and it will perfectly match the look and feel of your business all while having functionality that steers your customers through a user experience that seems second nature to your end-users.
 On top of that, if a Custom Website Design is built properly it can be a lead generating machine for your business.
-This is because a Custom Website Design is developed with a very detailed SEO strategy which is targeted around several keywords throughout the consumer’s buying journey.
+This is because a Custom Website Design is developed with a very detailed SEO strategy that is targeted around several keywords throughout the consumer’s buying journey.
 The number of leads your Custom Website Design can generate is only limited by the amount of traffic you can send to it.
 You can expect the shelf life to extend past five years and possibly even up to about ten years.

 Are You Hungry for a New Website?